Guide to the Hauts-de-France Region

 • Density: About 188 inhabitants per sq. kilometre, well above the national average of 106.

-• Number of Tourists per Year: Approximately 10 million.
+• Number of Tourists per Year: Approx. 10 million.

 • Châteaux: Approximately 200–300 châteaux, notably the Château de Chantilly (Oise), Château de Pierrefonds (Oise) and Château de Compiègne (Oise).